 If you have Coronavirus (Covid-19) symptoms, you should get a test.
 You can find information about the most common symptoms of Covid-19 at NHS Inform – these include:

 The Scottish Government are continually reviewing testing arrangements, for the most up-to-date guidance, check out their website here.
+For further information from NHS Inform around different types of tests, follow this link.

 NHS Inform have also produced this really handy Self-Assessment Guide to help you determine if you require a Covid-19 test.
 You can also call 0800 028 2816 (open 8am – 10pm each day) for help with any questions that you have about Covid-19, including testing arrangements.

 Across Scotland, there are both drive-through and walk-through testing sites, and you can find the most current list of where all of these are here.
-On this page you can find a really useful video guide to walk-in test centres.
-Taking the test may be a bit uncomfortable, our top tips are to take a bottle of water and some tissues with you.

 Test and Protect is the public health approach being taken in Scotland to attempt to prevent the spread of Covid-19 in the community.
 NHS Inform have put together information and guidance on Test and Protect, which you can find on their website.